larissahmendes/timewalk/environment/README.md

    This will open the notebook interface in your browser

 ### OPTION 2) Executing the analysis on a containerized environment
+If necessary follow the instructions in https://docs.docker.com/engine/install/ubuntu/ to install docker.
+It is recommended to use version 19.03.8 or later.
+In order to run Docker, you need to manage Docker as a non-root user.
+Follow the first instructions at https://docs.docker.com/engine/install/linux-postinstall/, otherwise, you need to run the following commands with sudo.

 The repository is available in [Docker Hub](https://hub.docker.com/r/larissahmendes/jupyter-notebook-pyroot).

 This docker image includes the software framework `CERN ROOT` with `Python 3` in order to use Jupyter notebooks on both `PyROOT` and `ROOT C++` kernels.
 It is built from `rootproject/root-fedora` image.

- If necessary follow the instructions in [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/) to install docker.
-It is recommended to use version 19.03.8 or later.

 **1)** Pull the image from the Docker Hub repository